Zerfette/nx-sudoku-multiframework/packages/typescript/README.md

 In the root nx directory, you can run:

-`npx nx run svelte:dev`
+`npx nx run typescript:dev`

 Both run the app in development mode.<br>
-Open [http://localhost:5006](http://localhost:5006) to view it in the browser.
+Open [http://localhost:5007](http://localhost:5007) to view it in the browser.

 ### Build